Sovendus-GmbH/Sovendus-Generic-native-App-Integration-Voucher-Network-and-Checkout-Benefits/README.md

 # Sovendus generic native App integration for Voucher Network and Checkout Benefits

+This documentation is for mobile Apps where the order success page is native.

 1. Create a webview component with the following HTML:
    ```html